-- But remember the former days, in which you endured the sufferings of a great conflict after being enlightened,
+- But remember the former days, in which you endured the sufferings of a great conflict after having been enlightened,

 - being truly made a spectacle in this by both slanders and tribulations.
-But in this, you became comrades with the other men who are treated this way,
+But in this, you became comrades with the other men being treated this way,

-- for you both sympathized with the prisoners and welcomed the plundering of what you possessed with joy, knowing yourselves to have a better possession, and a lasting one.
+- for you both sympathized with the prisoners and welcomed the plundering of the things you possessed with joy, knowing yourselves to have a better possession and a lasting one.

 - Therefore you shouldn’t cast aside your boldness, which has a great reward.

-- For you have need of endurance, so that after doing the will of God, you might obtain the promise.
+- For you have need of endurance, so that after having done the will of God, you might obtain the promise.

-- “For yet in a very little while, the One who is coming will come and will not delay.”
+- “For yet in a very little while, the One coming will come and will not delay.”

-- “But My righteous will live by faith“(50)quotation/allusion to Habakkuk 2:3-4 and if he shrinks back, My soul takes no pleasure in him.
+- “But My righteous will live by faith“12quotation/allusion to Habakkuk 2:3-4 and if he shrinks back, My soul takes no pleasure in him.

 - But we aren’t shrinking back into ruin, but have faith for the preservation of the soul.

 Hebrews Chapter 11